Social Tennis 2021

 - New perspective members can join in 2 nights before choosing to join the club or not.

-- Your scores each night will be added to a progressive scoring sheet that averages your last 4 match (a match is12 games) results.
+- Your scores each night will be added to a progressive scoring sheet that averages your last 4 match results (a match is 12 games).
 This way players that can’t come out every night or players that join in late aren’t disadvantaged by a reduced number of games.

-- Your ranking, or score average will determine your starting position for the next Social Tennis night.
+- Your ranking, or score average will determine your starting position for the first Social Tennis night of the next week.
 They will be published and made available by one of the event organizers.